magicleap/developer-portal-docs/docs/guides/device/hardware-tips.md

 keywords: [Hardware, Headstrap, Lenses, Mask, Reset, Boot]
 ---

+## How to Determine Device Edition

+To determine whether your device is a Medical or Enterprise edition, use the standard Android SDK API call [hasSystemFeature(featureName)](https://developer.android.com/reference/android/content/pm/PackageManager#hasSystemFeature(java.lang.String)).
+The actual call will be `hasSystemFeature("com.magicleap.hardware.medical")` and will return `True` if it is a Medical edition.

 ## Headstrap for Extended Wear

 - The device package comes with a thin black strap that can be attached to the two upward-facing loops on each side of the headset.
 This strap should be used for extra head support during extended device wear.